-As we work toward our vision to make the Port of Vancouver the world’s most sustainable port, we are constantly looking for innovative and scientifically sound ways to reduce and mitigate the impacts of trade on the environment.
-For us, this means leading and participating in air quality and climate action programs designed to help conserve energy, reduce air contaminant and greenhouse gas emissions, and promote alternative energy sources.
+As we work toward our vision to make the Port of Vancouver the world’s most sustainable port, we are constantly looking for ways to reduce and mitigate the impacts of trade on the environment.
+For us, this means leading and participating in air quality and climate action programs designed to help conserve energy, reduce air contaminant and greenhouse gas emissions, and promote cleaner, low-emission energy sources.

-Our participation in the Northwest Ports Clean Air Strategy sets our direction and targets, and our port-wide air emissions inventory and air quality monitoring initiatives are the foundational programs we use to measure our overall progress and guide how we develop additional programs and incentives for the wider port community to engage in.
+The Northwest Ports Clean Air Strategy sets out our goal of reducing port-related emissions by 2050, while our port-wide air emissions inventory and air quality monitoring initiatives help us measure our overall progress and guide the development of additional programs and incentives for the wider port community to engage in.

 All of these efforts play an important role in helping to reduce the air contaminants and greenhouse gas emissions associated with ships, cargo handling equipment and trucks, allowing us to move goods through the Port of Vancouver while also managing our ecological footprint.

-- Shore power: A technology that allows ships that are fitted with the necessary equipment to shut off their diesel-powered auxiliary engines when docked and connect to the electricity grid
+- Shore power: Offering shore power facilities at our cruise and container terminals, a technology that allows ships to shut off their diesel-powered auxiliary engines when docked and connect to British Columbia’s low-emission hydroelectricity.

-- Non-Road Diesel Emissions Program: This program allows us to work with port tenants to accelerate updates to their older, higher-emission diesel equipment through a combination of fees and rebates
+- Non-Road Diesel Emissions Program: Encouraging the retirement of older, higher-emission diesel equipment through a combination of fees and rebates.

-- Energy Action: In partnership with BC Hydro, this program helps port tenants advance energy conservation measures and access financial incentives for doing so.
+- Energy Action: Helping port tenants conserve energy and access BC Hydro financial incentives for doing so.
 Tenants who have taken these steps are eligible for our Blue Circle Awards.

 Collaborating for a greener world